CharlieTruong/cs-416-narrative-viz/README.md

 ### Triggers

-The triggers are scene numbers that govern the specific scene or part of the timeline to display.
-The scene numbers are displayed in order from "1" to "4", intending for the user to click them in order.
-The active scene has more opacity than the inactive scenes.
+The main trigger is a "Next" button that governs the specific scene or part of the timeline to display.
+When the user clicks the button, the next scene is rendered up to the fourth scene.
+The "Next" button is disabled on the final scene.

 In the final scene, a map of the U.S. is displayed.
 The title of the map clarifies for the user that clicking on a state will filter the data to the specific state.
 Additionally, on hover, the cursor is changed to a pointer to indicate a state can be clicked.
 Lastly, if the data is filtered by state, then a "Reset State Filter" button is displayed to allow the user to remove the filter.